ECTE Training Programme Options & Guidance

 Step 2 - register with DfE

 You will then need to register your ECTs on the DfE portal.
-All ECTs and Mentors need to be registered on the DfE portal - https://manage-training-for-early-career-teachers.education.gov.uk/users/sign_in
+All ECTs and Mentors need to be registered on the DfE’s Register Early Career Teachers Service https://www.register-early-career-teachers.education.gov.uk/

-The nominated Induction Tutor at your school should have access to the system.
+Induction tutors can create a DfE sign in account here.
 If you need any support, please contact the DfE at continuing-professional-development@digital.education.gov.uk

 We have created a bank of help guides to ensure this registration goes smoothly.
 They can be found here.